mathesar-foundation/mathesar-wiki/design/specs/number-data-type.md

 A user can filter the values of a number data type column.
 The filtering options will vary depending on the type selected.

 ### User groups records according to numeric values of a column
 A user can create groups based on the numeric values of a column.
-The user can choose to group by unique values or automatic ranges.
+The User can choose to group by unique values or automatic ranges.
 Range options can be set so that groups are created by size or number of groups.

+## Review Notes
+### 'Friendly' and 'Database' type display
+We want to make sure users of all levels can understand and use the appropriate data types.
+Because the distinction between database types is sometimes not evident to beginner levels, we want to map them to more familiar categorizations.
+The design ensures that information will be available but prioritizes the user-friendly types in terms of visibility.